krishaamer/green-filter-research/research/introduction.md

 ## Research Objective {#research-objective}

-Where does our money go and what are some greener alternatives?

-This is largely due to the production and manufacturing processes of the companies that make the products we consume on a daily basis.

--   An AI companion app that seeks to help people build relationships with sustainability-focused companies and enables people to be more transparent and responsible in their consumption behavior.

--   How can people shop, save & invest sustainably?
 The study presents an AI companion design which seeks to help people build relationships with sustainability-focused companies.
 The major contribution of this study is an interactive artefact (a prototype) informed by design research.

--   Q: “it seems impossible to know which company is more sustainable than the other” we don’t really know what’s green?
+It seems impossible to know which company is more sustainable than the other.
+We don’t really know what’s green, unless we spend a lot of time looking at the data.
+Environmental issues are caused by production and manufacturing processes of the companies that make the products we consume on a daily basis.
+The companion enables people to be more transparent and responsible in their consumption behavior.

--   in their sustainability report every company looks perfect

--   My interest lies in understanding how AI assistants can help conscious consumers become sustainable investors.

--   The purpose of this study is to explore how to provide the best user experience to potential sustainable financial AI companion users.
+My interest lies in understanding how AI assistants can help conscious consumers become sustainable investors.
+The purpose of this study is to explore how to provide the best user experience to potential sustainable financial AI companion users.
+In their sustainability report every company looks perfect.
+How can people shop, save and invest sustainably?
+Where does our money go and what are some greener alternatives?

--   Branka Vuleta (2023)

--   Deyan Georgiev (2023b)

 ## Research Demographics {#research-demographics}